COVID-19 Temperature Screening Solutions

 A temperature screening kiosk is often placed at the entry point of a building or work area.
 When an employee or visitor approaches the kiosk, the device's camera recognizes them as human and measures their forehead temperature before indicating whether they have a fever.
 The kiosk can be mounted on a tabletop, podium or wall.

-The kiosk can optionally be enabled for facial recognition, be used to check-in employees and can integrate with door lock systems, to grant entry into a room or building.
-It can also signal an alarm if someone with a temperature does not leave and can be repurposed for door access based on biometrics facial recognition.
+The kiosk can be used to check-in employees and can integrate with door lock systems, to grant entry into a room or building.
+It can also be configured to signal an alarm if someone has an elevated temperature.

 Watch: View Our Temperature Screening Kiosk Demo Video.